paulhyomintanner/TreatmentRegimenCDSS/README.md

 # TreatmentRegimenCDSS
-Thesis topic on adynamically selecting treatment regimens for clinicians.
+Thesis topic on dynamically selecting treatment regimens for clinicians.